-A 50% deposit is required to reserve a flight date.
-In lieu of a deposit payment, we will also accept a credit card number, which will not be charged until after the flight.
+In lieu of a deposit payment, we will accept a credit card number, which will not be charged until after the flight.
 See our cancellation policy below for further deposit/refund information.

 Ballooning is a fair-weather activity.
 Inclement weather conditions may cause flights to be cancelled or rescheduled, so keep that possibility in mind when planning your adventure with us.
 Please don't be upset if we have to inform you it's not flyable on the day of your flight - we can't control the weather.
 All flight decisions are made in the best interest of the safety of our guests.
 We'd love to fly all the time, but sometimes Mother Nature just doesn't cooperate.

 Weather cancellations can and do occur, so please have patience.
 Occasionally, we cannot fly on your chosen date.
 Weather cancellations can be rescheduled at your convenience.
 Previously-scheduled flights will have priority (first scheduled, first priority).
 We will reschedule you as many times as necessary until your flight is completed.
 If you cannot reschedule after a weather cancellation, a refund of your flight deposit will be allowed.
 Gift certificates will not be refunded due to weather cancellations.
 If you have left a credit card on hold for your deposit, it will not be charged.

 • Weather conditions that will generally cause cancellation: High winds, rain, thunderstorms within 100 miles, low cloud ceiling or low visibility.

 • Weather conditions that are preferred: Winds under 8-10 miles per hour, no precipitation, good visibility.